yogeshporwal/Console-Based-Online-Judge-With-FTP/README.md

 ## Instructions to run the code

 * To judge any file using "CODEJUD" command there must be a file at server side to match output for that program otherwise it will give an error, so first use "STOR" command to send standard testcase output file to server.
-For runtime input, input text file should also be sent using "STOR" command priorly.
+For runtime input, input text file should also be sent using "STOR" command priorly.Also the program we are going to check should also be there at server side.
 * Naming convention of standard testcase files and input files must be as follows:
-*

   - **Input file:** input_(program name).txt e.g. if program file is greetings.cpp then input file should be named as "input_greetings.txt"
   - **Standard Output File:** testcase_(program name).txt e.g. if program file is greetings.cpp then standard output file should be named as testcase_greetings.txt"
   **Note:** you can refer "Smple Files" folder of this repo. to know more.